dotnet/runtime/docs/workflow/requirements/linux-requirements.md

 This guide will walk you through the requirements to build dotnet/runtime on Linux.
 Before building there is environment setup that needs to happen to pull in all the dependencies required by the build.
 There are two suggested ways to go about doing this.
 First you are able to use the Docker environments provided by https://github.com/dotnet/dotnet-buildtools-prereqs-docker, or you can set up the environment yourself.
 The documentation will go over both ways of building.
 Using Docker allows you to leverage our existing images which already have an environment set up.

+General instructions for building are [here](../README.md).
-Instructions for doing the build are [here](linux-instructions.md).
+Instructions for building CoreCLR for Linux are [here](../building/coreclr/linux-instructions.md).

 Docker